OSU-NLP-Group/GUI-Drag/README.md

 ## Benchmarks

-The `ScreenDrag` benchmark can be found in the
+The `ScreenDrag` benchmark can be found in the `benchmark.json` file.
+Note that you should first unzip the `image_and_ocr.zip` file to support the evaluation.

 ## Citations